-- If an officer states you will be shot with a taser, or you are shot with a taser.
+- If someone states you will be shot with a taser, or you are shot with a taser.

 3.1 Player Initiation - Initiating on another player and/or gang can only happen through Direct Chat and must be clear enough for the other party to hear.

-- Police sirens, police lights and spike strips are not considered to be initiation.
+- APC sirens/lights and spike strips are not considered to be initiation.